 As part of ensuring Director independence, the Company has a rigorous approach to managing potential, actual or perceived conflicts.
 Directors must keep the Board advised, on an ongoing basis, of any interest that could potentially conflict with their duties to the Company.
-During the reporting period, the Board further developed its procedures to assist Directors in disclosing potential conflicts of interest including by the regular updating of standing declaration of interests.
-The Board also took the opportunity to specifically review the characterisation of Directors as independent during FY24, particularly given the length of tenure of some Directors.
+The Board's standing procedures assist Directors in disclosing potential conflicts of interest, specifically the regular updating of standing declaration of interests and inclusions on all meeting agendas.
+The Board also took the opportunity to specifically review the characterisation of Directors as independent during FY25 given the length of tenure of some Directors.